-We have audited the compliance of Vashon Island School District No. 402, King County, Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended August 31, 2015.
-The District's major federal programs are identified in the accompanying Federal Summary.
+We have audited the compliance of Vashon Island School District No. 402, King County, Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended August 31, 2016.
+The District's major federal programs are identified in the accompanying Schedule of Findings and Questioned Costs.